BDC Hamburger Icon

 Critical thinking is a vital soft skill that uses one’s experiences and analytical skills to deduce information and make educated decisions.
 It’s an essential skill to have in the workplace, as the ability to use information from a broader and more impartial perspective allows your employees to make more informed decisions and see a comprehensive view of any situation.

-The U.S. Department of Labor identified critical thinking as a key component for essential workplace skills, including problem-solving and decision-making.
-Here’s how to build – and implement – critical thinking skills in the workplace.
+The U.S. Department of Labor identified critical thinking as a key workplace skill that can aid problem-solving and decision-making.
+Here’s how to build and implement critical thinking skills in the workplace.

 >> Learn more: 12 Business Skills You Need to Master